 Besides the exotic Hmong food, Sapa has a culinary culture that would delight any traveler and every palate.
 From an Indian Bombay Restaurant to the continental-style Gecko.
 Though Viet Nam is known for Phở, a popular savory noodle dish, and Bánh mì sandwiches, based on a variation of French baguette, Sapa lends its own twist to the menus.
 Food assumes prime significance, if you find yourself caught up in rainy weather.
 It ensures that you would never have a dull moment in Sapa.

 The overnight train from Hanoi halts at Lao Cai railway station just past 05:00 am, while a similar overnight ride takes you back.
 Trains in Vietnam are comfortable but may not always be punctual.
 Your guesthouse can arrange the last mile bus from Lao Cai station to central Sapa and likewise, for the return.

 Have you been to Sa Pa?
 How was your experience?
-We are eager to hear from you.
-Leave a comment?
+We would love to hear from you (please scroll below to leave a comment).

 Disclaimers: (1) Maps, wherever used on this site, serve a representational purpose only.
 Backpacking Series does not endorse or accept the boundaries shown, names, or designations used by Google.
 (2) This story / article is based on personal opinions of the author.
 Backpacking Series is not responsible for the accuracy, completeness, suitability, or validity and it does not assume any responsibility or liability arising out of use of any information provided herein.